anerv/cycling_data_quality/README.md

 ## Credits

-Development of BikeDNA was supported by the Danish Ministry of Transport.
+Development of BikeDNA was supported by the Danish Road Directorate.